Overview

 • Recovery is the final stage of successful therapy, during which there is an absence of symptoms for at least 4 months from the onset of remission.

 A key factor in effective mental health treatment is continuing therapy until recovery is reached.
-The challenge is that according to studies, around 50% of clients will discontinue therapy before recovery is reached, with many dropping out after the first few sessions.
+The challenge is that according to studies, around 50% of clients will discontinue therapy before recovery is reached, with many dropping out after the first few therapy sessions.

 Research

 A review of cross-cultural psychotherapy research published in 2021 found that critical reflection in the therapist is vital for successful cross-cultural therapy, and yet can be challenging, especially when it comes to addressing biases.
 One study found that in the majority of cases it was the client themselves who initiated conversations about social class during cross-cultural therapy, and not the therapist.
-Overall, it was determined that there is a need for further research into cultural sensitivity in mental health care, as subtle nuances are required for successful cross-cultural therapy, and this can be difficult to train.
+Overall, it was determined that there is a need for further research into cultural sensitivity in mental health care and therapy, as subtle nuances are required for successful cross-cultural therapy, and this can be difficult to train.

 A 2013 case study observed that the client, who was treated with cognitive behavioral therapy that had a strong emphasis on cultural sensitivity, showed significant progress due to the alliance built between themselves and the therapist.
 The client self-reported that she felt respected, heard, and empowered with contributions to her own progress, which offered her the confidence to continue applying learned skills even after therapy sessions had ended.
-She also reported feeling encouraged to continue with the cognitive behavioral therapy sessions because of the mental health professional’s willingness to acknowledge their own cultural background.
+She also reported feeling encouraged to continue with the cognitive behavioral therapy sessions because of the therapist’s willingness to acknowledge their own cultural background.

 An article published in 2022 found that although researchers have taken care to include minority groups in treatment research, the majority of clinical trials still lack significant samples of ethnic minorities to analyze the effects of ethnic and racial status on treatment outcomes.
 The authors call for a closer, and broader, examination of these topics through partnerships with communities, and key stakeholders in these communities to promote evidence-based practices that apply to all.